C-r-o-m-e-r/e-commerce/README.md

 -   **Authentication & Authorization:** JWT-based user registration, login, and role-based access control (`BUYER`, `SELLER`).
 -   **Product Management:** Full CRUD for products, including multi-image uploads.
 Sellers can manage their own listings.
 -   **Seller Dashboard:** A dedicated dashboard for sellers to view sales statistics, recent orders, and low-stock items.
+-   **Coupon System:** Sellers can create percentage-based or fixed-amount discount codes with optional expiration dates.
+Buyers can apply these codes in the cart to receive a discount.
 -   **Shopping Cart:** Persistent, server-side cart with functionality to add, remove, and update item quantities. **Supports both guest and authenticated users**, with seamless cart merging upon login.
 -   **Wishlist Management:** Users can create and manage multiple wishlists.
 -   **Order History:** Users can view a list of all their past orders and see a detailed breakdown of each one.